Nicks182/MFD_Thingy/README.md

 This app simulates keyboard and mouse inputs.
 It is very similar to other apps like matricapp.com or gameglass.gg, but apps like this require you to install a app/service on your main machine and then another app/client on the device you wish to use.

-The client app will then send your input requests to the service on your main machine and often will also just simulate a key press.
+The client app will then send your input requests to the service on your main machine and will often just simulate a key press.
 I wanted to make something that does not require an app to be installed on my device as older phones or tablets sometimes can't run the apps required.

 Both of those apps mentioned above offer features not available here.
 They both have a free tier and is worth checking out.